 - 25% of compensation, or

-According to the IRS, “up to $275,000 of an employee’s compensation may be considered.
-If you’re self-employed, use a special calculation to determine contributions for yourself.”
-The calculations can get more complicated if you are self-employed, so a professional advisor could be a great resource for helping to clarify your specific situation.
+You can use the IRS’s resource for determining contributions for yourself.
+If you’re self-employed, contribution calculations can get more complicated.
+A professional tax advisor could be a great resource for helping to clarify your specific situation.

 Benefits & Challenges of SEP IRAs

-SEP IRAs were created specifically for small business owners who wanted to offer retirement plans to employees and for self-employed individuals.
-Many small business owners don’t employ enough people to justify a full 401(k), so the SEP IRA is a great benefit to offer in a small business setting.
+SEP IRAs were created specifically for self-employed individuals and small business owners who wanted to offer retirement plans to employees.
+Many small business owners don’t employ enough people to justify the cost of a full 401k, so a SEP IRA is a great benefit to offer in a small business setting due to its minimal administration costs.

 A SEP is also a great vehicle if you want to actively manage investments, since all trades are made with no tax consequences.
 Many SEP providers offer a wide range of investment choices.

-However, it’s important to note that all employees must receive the same percentage of earned income or compensation (up to 25%), so these plans can be expensive.
-Additionally, SEP IRAs do not allow catch-up contributions, as they are funded only by employer contributions.
+Contributions are not required in a given year, but it’s important to note that if a contribution is made, all employees must receive the same percentage of earned income or compensation (up to 25%), so these plans can be expensive.
+Additionally, SEP IRAs do not allow catch-up contributions for those over age 50.

 What is a SIMPLE IRA?

-A SIMPLE IRA plan allows individuals to contribute to traditional IRA plans if they are small business owners, work for a small business, or are self-employed.
+A SIMPLE IRA plan allows individuals to contribute to traditional IRA plans if they are self-employed small business owners or work for a small business.
 It was created as a solution for small employers who do not currently sponsor a retirement plan.

-They are available to any small business with fewer than 100 employees and are relatively easy to establish.
-The employer, however, cannot have any other retirement plan if they are setting up a SIMPLE IRA.
+SIMPLE IRAs are relatively easy to establish and available to any small business with fewer than 100 employees.
+The employer cannot have any other retirement plan if they are setting up a SIMPLE IRA.

 SIMPLE IRA Contribution Limits